Q&A with Bead Weaving Expert and Beadwork Designer of the Year Agnieszka Watts

 A: Don’t be discouraged when you start.
 With practice, you can master all the stitches and techniques, as well as develop your own tricks and shortcuts.
 Every mistake you make will improve your skills.
 In addition, a “mistake” can often result in a new technique.
 I recommend making templates of various stitches, using different sizes or shapes of beads.
 These templates can be very handy when you design future projects.

-See more of Agnieszka’s work at her website, Agnesse Artistry, and watch for the rest of Agnieszka’s Designer of the Year projects in upcoming issues of Beadwork magazine.
+See more of Agnieszka’s work at her website, Agnesse Artistry, and peek inside her studio in part two of our Q&A with her.
+See more of Agnieszka’s Designer of the Year projects in the 2017 issues of Beadwork magazine.
+Also, see Agnieszka’s work in Quick + Easy Beadwork.